 14:30 Technique on demand and practice with cadaver

-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada,
+This event is an Accredited Group Learning Activity (Section 1 and Section 3) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada,

-approved by the University of Toronto (29 credits).
+approved by the University of Toronto (4.5 Section 1 credits and 17.0 Section 3 credits).

 This program meets the accreditation criteria of The College of Family Physicians of Canada and has been accredited by the